Ollitak/Equitor/README.md

 ## How to run it?
 #### OPTION 1
-App is deployed here, feel free to test it out:  https://equitor.herokuapp.com/
+Feel free to test the application in the following url:  https://equitor.herokuapp.com/

 #### OPTION 2